 Fifty years have seen the fair evolve from a small, private gathering to a public event that welcomes thousands of guests on campus.
 So how did it all start, and who were the visionaries behind it?
 An excerpt published in ‘Amistad Magazine of American Society of Mexico’ states, “The original idea grew when Jeannette Martínez, Lola García and Harriet Austin approached the U.S. ambassador to Mexico, Robert McBride and Mrs. McBride for their support in helping to put on an art fair.
 Ambassador McBride, whose father was Curator of the National Museum in Washington D.C., not only was taken with the idea but offered the grounds of the U.S. Embassy residence as the setting.”
 Therefore, from 1970 to 1982, the Art Fair was held in the U.S. Embassy residence.

 The organizers wanted the Art Fair to have a very American feel to it, so they asked Stewart Cornew and the Boy Scouts to cook pounds and pounds of their famous barbecued spare ribs.
+The Chairs asked the Bear Boosters to handle the refreshments; the Boy Scouts handled carrying in all the artwork, and the Girl Scouts helped the artists set up their space.
+It was truly a community event!
 "I vividly remember the importance of placing a gin bottle under the bush the night before The Fair in order to keep the rain at bay.” shared Cathy.
 PA President, Paulina Silva (‘89), says that this tradition has been kept alive to this day.

 As a young mother, the first committee that I worked on was the Art Fair, with Millie Santa Maria, then president of the PTA and mother of current Trustee and ASF dad, John Santa Maria (‘75).
 The PTA used part of the profits from the fair each year to fund Financial Aid scholarships, along with financial assistance to help students attend the MUN and other programs." - Frances Huttanus, Trustee, Art Fair Chair (‘86) and proud ASF grandmother.